Western Mustangs: Men's rowing

 The men's varsity rowing team joined the OUA in 1957 and since then has become a dominating team in the league.
-The team has won 29 provincial OUA championships, with the last one being in the 2018-19 season.
+The team has won 29 provincial OUA championships, with the last one being in the 2018–19 season.
 The team competes nationally as part of the Canadian University Rowing Association and has won 6 national titles since 1997.

 Over 20 Western rowing athletes and coaching staff have competed in the Olympics.
 Notable Western rowing Olympians include Roger Jackson, Al Morrow, Mike Murphy, and Phil Monckton.

 On February 8, 2019, 10 members of the team won a rowing world record for the fastest time to row 1 million meters.
 This group rowed on an indoor erg machine for 62 hours, 27 minutes and 7 seconds, with an average pace of 1:52.4.
-The record category was for men’s 19-and-under age group.
+The record category was for men's 19-and-under age group.

 Women's rowing

-The women's rowing team is the most decorated team in the OUA women's rowing league and has won 27 provincial titles, with the longest consecutive win-streak of 6 from 2013-2019.
+The women's rowing team is the most decorated team in the OUA women's rowing league and has won 27 provincial titles, with the longest consecutive win-streak of 6 from 2013 to 2019.
 The team first started in 1969 as a recreational club, but then joined the OUA as a varsity program in 1973, once the league added the sport.
 They have also won 8 national titles, with the last one being in 2016.

 Notable Olympians include Lesley Thompson-Willie, Heather Clarke, Angela Schneider, Silken Laumann, Marnie McBean, Heather Mandoli, Rachelle Viinberg, and Wendy Wiebe.

 Volleyball

 Men's volleyball

-The men's volleyball team first joined the OUA in the league's inaugural 1965-66 volleyball season and are currently part of the West division.
+The men's volleyball team first joined the OUA in the league's inaugural 1965–66 volleyball season and are currently part of the West division.
 They currently play home games in Alumni Hall.
-The team has won 5 provincial OUA conference championships, in 1967-68, 1968–69, 1970–71, 1975–76, and 1978-79.
-In 2013-14, the Mustangs won an OUA silver medal, then lost to Alberta in the Canadian U Sports championship final, bringing home a national silver medal.
+The team has won 5 provincial OUA conference championships, in 1967–68, 1968–69, 1970–71, 1975–76, and 1978–79.
+In 2013–14, the Mustangs won an OUA silver medal, then lost to Alberta in the Canadian U Sports championship final, bringing home a national silver medal.

 The current coach of the Mustangs volleyball team is Jim Sage, who has been coaching the team since 1997.
 He won the OUA Coach of the Year title in 2003.

 Women's volleyball

 The women's volleyball team plays in the OUA West division.
-The team has won 11 provincial OUA conference championships, with the last one being in 2010-11.
-They have also won three national U Sports championships, in 1971-72, 1974–75, and 1975–76.
+The team has won 11 provincial OUA conference championships, with the last one being in 2010–11.
+They have also won three national U Sports championships, in 1971–72, 1974–75, and 1975–76.

-Prior to the OUA and U Sports recognizing women's volleyball in 1971-72, Western was known to be successful in the national Women’s Intercollegiate Athletic Union.
+Prior to the OUA and U Sports recognizing women's volleyball in 1971–72, Western was known to be successful in the national Women's Intercollegiate Athletic Union.
 The team joined this league in 1949 and won 13 national titles from 1953 to 1970.
-Former Western Mustangs athletic director Therese Quigley played on the 1973-74 championship team.
+Former Western Mustangs athletic director Therese Quigley played on the 1973–74 championship team.